jonathanascona/course_guide/course_reviews.md

 > Overall, I enjoyed the class.
 I liked that the solution changed over time (I feel like that reflects how problem-solving usually goes), and that we learned more than PySpark (i.e., streamlit, docker, etc.).
 I enjoyed the free flow of the class and the freedom to express thoughts and ideas.
 I think that the course would benefit from a little more structure when learning technical skills. __Spring 2022 Student__

 - __Agreed:__ We continue to improve the structure around the technical skills.
 However, we are pushing the boundaries on this topic as well.
 We invite you to think of your instructor as an expensive consultant ($300-$500 an hour) that you want to leverage on elements of the programming that you can't quite figure out on your own.

+### Student 2

+> I think the intentional lack of rigid structure is a great mechanism for growth.
+I personally feel much more prepared for a real work environment after this class than any other class.
+Students who find this type of class frustrating seem to be the same students who would find dynamic work environments frustrating and should probably find a job where they are just told what to do and not have to worry about the independence and agency as much.

+- __Agreed:__ This student took control of their learning experience.
+Please note that the class sets the direction in consultation with me.
+I want you to feel what it means to have indepence and agency with high expectations.